Also Known As (AKA)

 - Allows the beneficiary to skip the probate process.

-- Doesn’t change the grantor’s ownership over the property.
+- Doesn’t change the grantor’s property ownership while alive.

 - Can be revoked at any time prior to the grantor’s death.